-4. StormWISE is a graphical and GIS user interface program containing all of the functionality of npsopt\washoff with an easy to use interface and the option to display results on a map showing the subwatershed drainage areas.
+4. StormWISE is a graphical user interface program containing all of the functionality of npsopt_washoff with an easy-to-use interface and display results on a pie chart showing optimal stormwater investments by subwatershed drainage areas.
 Editing of StormWISE data input (".inp") files can be accomplished using data grid tables similar to a database or spreadsheet program.
-If GIS "shape" files are not available containing maps, a "pie" chart is automatically generated to display results graphically.
-A data grid table displays optimization model results in both cases.
+A data grid table also displays optimization model results.
 The user can easily modify assumptions and data such as the amount of pollutant reduction desired.
 This is done by entering a value in the "Desired Reduction" column in the upper right corner of the StormWISE window.
 (Note: "Desired Reduction" must be less than the amount indicated for "Maximum Reduction") Typically the user will generate a sequence of results, each for a different level of pollutant load reduction, and the cost implications of each selection will be displayed.
-The color-ramp output on the GIS map or the pie chart helps the user to quickly identify those subwatershed drainage areas that should be targeted to locate BMP implementation sites.
+The pie chart can be configured to display results for a single land use category or any combination of land uses categories.

 BEFORE INSTALLING STORMWISE.
-StormWISE graphical and GIS interface requires that Microsoft "DotNET 2.0" be installed on the users computer.
+StormWISE graphical interface requires that Microsoft "DotNET 2.0" (or greater) be installed on the users computer.
 The DotNet modules may already be installed to support other software installed on the computer.
-If not, download the Microsoft .NET Framework Version 2.0 Redistributable Package (x86) from the Microsoft.com web site and install it.
-Also required is the MapWindow public domain GIS interface.
-Users of the EPA modeling system BASINS 4.0 may already have MapWindow installed.
-The MapWindow Active X control MapWinGIS can be downloaded for free from http://www.mapwindow.com.
-If you choose to install the entire MapWindow GIS software package, then the Active X control will also be installed automatically and no further MapWindow installation is required.
+If not, download the Microsoft .NET Framework Version 2.0 (or greater) from the Microsoft.com web site and install it.

 INSTALLING STORMWISE.
 The StormWISE installer is downloaded in the form of a compressed ".zip" file.
 Extract the contents of this file and run the file "setup.exe".
 This will invoke the StormWISE installer program that runs under Microsoft Windows Installer.
 You will have the option of specifying where StormWISE program files should be stored on your computer.
-The installer will automatically create a "StormWISE" folder in your "My Documents" folder containing at a minimum the "Empty Project" and "StormWISE\Documentation" folders.
-You will also be able to choose whether or not to install the following additional components in the "StormWISE" folder: (1) "Auxiliary Command Line Programs" (BMPFit, GWLF\Postprocessor, and NpsOpt\washoff), (2) "Sample\Projects" (Springfield and Tacony), and (3) StormWISE source code.
+The installer will automatically create a "StormWISE" folder in your "My Documents" folder containing at a minimum the "Empty Project" and "StormWISE_Documentation" folders.
+You will also be able to choose whether or not to install the following additional components in the "StormWISE" folder: (1) "Auxiliary Command Line Programs" (BMPFit, GWLF_Postprocessor, and NpsOpt_washoff), (2) "Sample_Projects" (Springfield and Tacony), and (3) StormWISE source code.

 STORMWISE EXAMPLES.
 Start the StormWISE program using either the StormWISE entry on the Start/All Programs menu or the program icon on the Desktop.
 If the installation was successful, you will be greeted by a splash screen showing the StormWISE owl and the main screen, shown below.
 An array of menu options and tool bar shortcuts is provided along the top.
-Along the left is a tool strip for the GIS displays.
-Using File/Add GIS Layer, or clicking on the Add Layer tool allows the user to navigate to the location of a GIS "shape" file containing a map of the drainage areas.
+Using File/Select Input (.INP) File, or clicking on the "Select Input (.INP) File" tool allows the user to navigate to the location of a StormWISE input file with the ".inp" extension containing the data required to run the model.
+Note that this file can also be created and edited using an ASCII text editor such as Windows Notepad.

 Springfield Example.
 The Springfield example is ready to run.
-From the File menu, choose "Select INP file".
-A window pops up allowing you to navigate to My Documents\StormWISE\Sample\Projects\Springfield\Input\Data\Tables.
+From the File menu, choose "Select Input (.INP) File.
+A window pops up allowing you to navigate to My Documents\StormWISE\Sample_Projects\Springfield\Input_Data_Tables.
 Select "Springfield.inp" and click "Open".
-View the data in the tables, if you like, and then click
+View the data in the tables, if you like, and then click "OK".

-"OK".
 Enter pollutant reductions in the "Desired Reduction" column (eg. 50 tons of TSS-TON which is sediment).
 From the Analyze menu, select "Run".
 The output table should fill with numeric results and a pie diagram should appear.
-Now, view the results using a GIS map display.
-From the File menu, select "Add GIS Layer" and navigate to My Documents\StormWISE\Sample\Projects\Springfield\GIS\ShapeFiles and select "Springfield\main\subbaisns\clip.shp" then click "Open".
-The pie diagram is replaced by a map.
-Again, from the "Analyze" menu, choose "Run" and the subwatersheds on the map will display in different colors showing the relative priorities of the different subwatersheds for BMP investments, with green being lowest priority and red being highest priority.
-To view a color map associating colors with optimal investment levels (in \$1000), click the "+" next to "Springfield\main\subbasins\clip" in the Data Layers column on the left.
-The width of this column can be adjusted if necessary.
 Now, you may print the results by selecting "Print" from the "File" menu.
 More details on the StormWISE menus and toolbars are provided in the Tacony example, below.